-As a result of this consultation and further technical advice from the Council's noise consultant, the proposed plan change provisions were amended for the Lambton Harbour Area to tighten the noise standards and remove the requirement for additional noise insulation to 35dBA within the Lambton Harbour Area for all noise sensitive activities and rely on the Central Area rules for changes in use and non-regulatory methods for new noise sensitive activities.
-The higher noise insulation standard will remain in the proposed plan change for the Regional Coastal Plan in recognition of the proximity of potential noise sources from ships berthed adjacent to new noise sensitive activities.
+As a result of this consultation and further technical advice from the Council's noise consultant, the proposed plan change provisions were amended for the Lambton Harbour Area.
+The Port Noise Control Line was shifted which removed the requirement for additional noise insulation to 35dBA within the majority of the Lambton Harbour Area for all noise sensitive activities.
+Any development of noise sensitive activities in the majority of the Lambton Harbour Area must meet the permitted activity acoustic insulation standards in the Central Area.